-Building collapses in Istanbul, reports say at least 1 dead
+Rescuers search collapsed Istanbul building, report 1 death

-ISTANBUL (AP) — Turkish media say an eight-story building has collapsed in Istanbul, killing at least one person.
+ISTANBUL (AP) — An eight-story building collapsed in Istanbul on Wednesday, killing at least one person and trapping several others inside the rubble, Turkish media reports said.

-NTV television says Wednesday that rescuers are trying to reach at least four people who are believed to be trapped inside the building.
+The building had 43 residents living in 14 apartments, Istanbul’s governor said.
+The structure had a street-level ground floor and seven higher floors, Gov. Ali Yerlikaya said.

 Most Read Nation & World Stories